omeka/classic-enduser/docs/Admin/Users.md

 To add an API key for a user, enter text for a label for the key in the field provided and then click “Update API Keys”.
 An API key will be generated and added to the page.
 To remove a key, click the checkbox in the "Rescind" column of keys.

-Note: you must save your changes before switching tabs.
+Note: You must save your changes before switching tabs.

 Delete users
 ----------------------------------------------------------------